Turntable Cartridge Alignment Protractor PDF – Download & Print

 - Technics SL-1500C: 215mm

-If your turntable is equipped with a non-standard tonearm, you can measure the tonearm pivot-to-spindle distance manually with care.
+If your tonearm is non-standard, you can measure the pivot-to-spindle distance manually.

 2. Generate your Universal 2-Point Protractor PDF

-Download Conrad Hoffman’s protractor generator here or from his website (third line).
+Download Conrad Hoffman’s highly regarded protractor generator directly from this link or from his official website (third line).

 Unzip the folder and launch the TemplateGen.exe software.

-Choose DIN for outer and inner groove radii, which is the most versatile setting.
+Choose “DIN” for outer and inner groove radii (the most versatile setting).

 3. Print your 2-Point Arc Protractor PDF

-Verify with a trusted ruler that the measures on the X and Y axis are accurate.
+Check with a ruler that the measurements on the X and Y axes are accurate.

-Cut the template on the curved line (cut here!).
+Cut the template along the curved line (cut here!).

 4. Align your Phono Cartridge

-Place a record on your turntable, and the printed protractor on top of it.
+2. Place a record on your turntable, then position the protractor on top of it.

-If the stylus touches the arc near the platter’s edge but falls short of it near the spindle, shift the cartridge forward within the headshell.
+If the stylus touches the arc near the edge but misses near the spindle, move the cartridge forward.

-If the stylus touches the arc near the edge but extends beyond it near the spindle, move the cartridge backward within the headshell.
+If it touches the arc near the spindle but overshoots near the edge, move the cartridge backward.

 By adjusting the cartridge’s position in this manner, you should soon reach a point where the stylus tracks precisely along the arc, regardless of its position.

-Once the stylus precisely follows the arc, align the cartridge’s offset angle with either grid.
+Once the stylus tracks the arc precisely, align the cartridge’s offset angle with either grid on the protractor.
 The grids are placed at the two null points, and feature closely spaced double lines for those who prefer aligning the cantilever instead of the cartridge body.
 A central line and a perpendicular line are provided to prevent misjudgment caused by the arc’s angle within the small circle.

 Once the stylus tracks the arc precisely and the cartridge body or cantilever aligns with either grid, congratulations, you’re all set!”